How Does Posture Affect Height?

 Yoga and Pilates for Daily Alignment

-Strength Training for the Upper Back and Neck
+Strength Training for Upper Back and Neck

 A strong frame needs more than flexibility—it needs muscle support.
 I've had clients transform their rounded shoulders with just three movements: Wall Angels, Chin Tucks, and Reverse Flys with light dumbbells.
 These not only bring your shoulders back where they belong, they also strengthen the postural muscles along your spine.
 Pair these with simple mobility drills—like thoracic spine rotations or band-assisted shoulder stretches—and you'll feel the difference before you see it in the mirror.